NetLogo/GoGo-RXTX-Extension/README.md

 ## Building

-Run the `bin/sbt` script to build the extension.
+Run `./sbt package` to build the extension.

 If the build succeeds, `gogo.jar` is created.